DimitriPalmer22/Relapse-Code-Documentation/_temp/Interview question 4-1.md

-- They're not testing your recall.
+- When people ask you these types of questions, they're not testing your recall.
 They're testing your ability to grow from reflection
 - Describe abstractly the nature of things
-- - We tend to focus on the negative
+- When we reflect on our past work, we tend to focus on the negative
     - State the negative abstractly.
 Don't just complain.
-State how you overcame the thing
+State how you overcame the thing that was bad
-    - If you talk about your past things so negatively, then they'll be lkke "this guy will say rhe same thing about us"
+    - If you talk about your past things so negatively, then they'll be like "this guy will say the same thing about us when he eventually leaves our company"
 - What should your manager know about u to motivate you to get the best version of you at work.
 - - Don't say money
     - At least know the ways u need help